ostrowr/ts-json-validator/README.md

 This is a typescript assertion function (introduced in 3.7) that will either throw or narrow the type of `obj` in the rest of the scope.

+If you have a schema and want to use its type in helper functions, there is a helper type `Validated<T>` such that `Validated<typeof schema>` is the type defining all types that are assignable to this `schema`.

 See the tests for more examples.